How Effective Leadership Empowers Employees and Affects Change

 Forward movement is the natural outcome of strong leadership and empowered employees.

 Having built trust and opened the lines of communication, you now have the structures and channels in place to identify areas for improvement and to initiate implementation.
-You’ve enabled employees to identify opportunities and provided a means for them to communicate their insights and ideas, and also instilled a confidence in your leadership that will inspire them to follow your cue.
+You’ve enabled employees to identify opportunities and provided a means for them to communicate their insights and ideas, while also instilling confidence in your leadership that will inspire them to follow your lead.

 Previous